akashgangil/Tiger/README.md

 - [ ] Type promotion in variable assignment. var x:int := 3.0.
 This should not be allowed.

+- [ ] Report a warning if a uninitialized variable is used in a expression.

 ## Symbol Table